 Formed in Hobart's beloved Brisbane Hotel beer garden, the garage punk band It Thing have developed a reputation for playing fierce and blistering live shows since 2019.
 However once the pandemic struck in early 2020, like many other bands, It Thing was quickly forced to restrict playing shows, leading them down the path to finish recording their debut EP Syrup, released last year through Dougal Shaw's label Marthouse Records.
 The four-piece, half of whom now live in Melbourne, consist of frontwoman Charlotte Gigi, guitarist Caleb Yaxley, bassist Tamara Kempton and drummer James Nutting.

 After releasing the singles "Who Walks Your Dog?" and "Borrowed Time" in 2019, Syrup is an anxious and agitated listen that ripples between the band's barrage of sharp power pop and nervy post-punk with a skewed pop sensibility.
 Through the clamorous atmosphere It Thing creates with their dizzying power chord riffs and sticky hooks, Gigi adds a kiss-off quality with her prowess while weaving in a healthy dose of social commentary and stating a sense of empowerment.
-On notable tracks such as "Dress Code" and "Pet Snakes," the band fuses their genre influences from The Ramones to Bad Brains, to wisely to create an unnerving and tightly wound tenacity with their angular extravagance.
+On notable tracks such as "Dress Code" and "Pet Snakes," the band fuses their genre influences (Ramones, Plasmatics, Screaming Sneakers) to shrewdly create an unnerving and tightly wound tenacity with their angular extravagance.

 To dig deeper, we caught up with It Thing to get the scoop on how they formed and how they embraced their influences on their debut EP.